citp/privacy-policy-historical/r/ra/rac/rachaelray.com.md

 Contact Us

-If you have any questions concerning this Privacy Policy other than with respect to California Privacy rights, please contact us at:
+If you have any questions concerning this Privacy Policy other than with respect to California Privacy rights, please send us an email [**here**](mailto:privacy@rachaelray.com)

-    Rachael Ray Digital LLC
-    541 Second Avenue; Pelham, NY 10803

-         Attn: Privacy coordinator

-            or send us an email [**here**](mailto:privacy@rachaelray.com)

 Governing Law